Back to Blog

 • Give the child choices of toys and activities.
 This doesn’t mean the session should lack structure.
 I take out a few selected toys from my closet and let the child choose from them.
 Offering a choice gives the child a sense of control—something everyone appreciates.
 Practicing target words within a preferred activity increases engagement and supports more effective learning.

-• Choose your target words carefully which will help the child be successful and build their confidence.
+• Choose your target words carefully so the child can be successful and build their confidence.

 • Power words.
 Meaningful words will keep the child motivated.